 Dear College Graduate,

 Congratulations!
 You did it.
-You now have a fancy piece of paper saying you are skilled in your college major.
+You now have a fancy paper saying you are skilled in your college major.
 For the past twenty years, you’ve been in school to prepare you for your life ahead.
 You’re moving from a world where failure is punished, creativity is often limited, and all that matters is the grades you get on a test or paper.
 You’ve learned to navigate this environment successfully if you’ve made it this far.

 You will now be entering a world of unknowns.
 A world where you can’t get by on intelligence alone.
 To become successful, you’ll need to take calculated risks, learn from failures, build effective relationships, and thrive in a world where the exact path isn’t laid out for you.

 I remember being in your situation, and it can be terrifying.
 I graduated without any professional internships or other relatable experience.
 Getting interviews wasn’t usually a problem.
 However, there was always that awkward moment when the interviewer asked about my relatable experience.
 Without any experience, I stumbled through the responses, and the interview often ended shortly after that.

 After many frustrating interviews that didn’t go as planned, I decided to go to graduate school, where I was fortunate to get a professional internship.
 A professional internship on my resume closed the gap and allowed me to find an entry-level position at a great organization after graduating.

 Now I’m here to share my money advice for recent college graduates.
 I know more individuals are graduating from college later in life.
 However, for the sake of this article, let’s assume we’re speaking to the traditional college graduate.
 A person in their early-to-mid 20s has just started or is interviewing for their first “real” job.
-For individuals in this situation, you have one massive advantage on your side.
+For individuals in this situation, you have one massive advantage.
 TIME.
 Below is my advice.